lrzhang/cs634/docs/docs/lectures/data-scientist-job.md

 Contrast this to an organizational structure that isolates researchers from product development.
 What about Alphabet's X https://x.company/ ?

-## Interactions between data scientists and other disciplines
+## Interactions between data scientists and other engineers

 ![Data scientists and other actors](images/acumos-actors.svg)